NEPA Decarbonization Technology Analysis: Deliverable 1

 • Carbon Capture & Storage and Energy Storage skew toward Funding, reflecting DOE’s active grant program for emerging technologies.

 Figure 5: Primary NEPA trigger by energy technology type.
 Technologies with fewer than 50 projects excluded.
-Technology label = first clean-energy NEPATEC tag per project.
+Right-side labels show total project counts; technology label = first clean-energy NEPATEC tag per project.

 Federal Funding Deep Dive